-Light color is measured in Kelvins; the lower is the number more yellower is the light.
-Soft White lights fell in 2700-3000 degree kelvin where Day Light tone comes in range of 6000-6500 degree kelvin which resembles almost the tint of sunlight.
+The light color is measured in Kelvins; the lower is the number yellower is the light.
+Soft White lights fell in 2700-3000 degree Kelvin where Day Light tone comes in a range of 6000-6500 degree Kelvin which resembles almost the tint of sunlight.

-Select the right color temperature that match to your home furniture and wall color that help you to customize the mood of each room based on your requirement and taste.
+Select the right color temperature that matches to your home furniture and wall color that help you to customize the mood of each room based on your requirement and taste.